 Amanda Bretches, Activities Director

 Amanda has been volunteering since 2008.
-She lives in Topeka and works at Key Staffing as an HR assistant.
+She lives in Topeka and works as a Communications Coordinator at Premier One Data Systems.
 She loves reading, watching movies and going to concerts.
 She has been skydiving twice and is planning another jump with her brother.
 She enjoys planning all of the fun activities for the campers!